-Criterion 1: Capacity (Corresponds to Organizational Capacity Section) - Criterion 25 Points
+Criterion 1: Capacity (Corresponds to Organizational Capacity Section) - Criterion 25 Points established, discuss the plan to ensure permanent staff is in place no more than 30 days after the award.
+(5 Points)

 1. The applicant has described the organizational structure for the FEP program, the types and qualifications of staff, and the overall management approach.
 If staffing is not yet